nqmn/adddosdn/docs/scenario.md

-# 🎭 Attack Scenarios and Network Architecture
+# Attack Scenarios and Network Architecture

-This document provides a comprehensive overview of the network architecture, attack scenarios, and data generation process for the AdDDoSDN framework.
+This section presents a comprehensive overview of the experimental setup, network architecture, attack scenarios, and data generation methodology for the AdDDoSDN framework.
+The documentation provides detailed analysis of the SDN-based DDoS detection system and the synthetic dataset generation process.

-## 🏗️ Network Architecture
+## 1. Experimental Setup

+### 1.1 Hardware and Software Configuration

+The experimental testbed is implemented using Mininet network emulator on a Linux Ubuntu environment.
+The framework employs Software-Defined Networking (SDN) principles to create a controlled environment for DDoS attack simulation and detection research.

+**System Specifications:**
+- Emulation Platform: Mininet v2.3.0
+- SDN Controller: Ryu Controller v4.34
+- Operating System: Linux Ubuntu 22.04 LTS
+- Network Protocol: OpenFlow v1.3
+- Packet Processing: Scapy v2.4.5
+- Traffic Analysis: tshark, tcpdump

-### SDN Network Topology
+### 1.2 Network Topology Architecture

+The experimental network implements a centralized SDN architecture with one OpenFlow-enabled switch connecting multiple hosts under the control of a Ryu SDN controller.

 ```mermaid
 graph TD